Vietnam.vn - Nền tảng quảng bá Việt Nam

 The decision to combine subjects like this also comes from the experience of closely following students for 3-4 years of implementing the new program and seeing that physics and chemistry are necessary subjects for students in general, not just students with career orientation in engineering and technology.

 Currently, most schools are still only arranging subject combinations according to their own conditions.
-But if they really think about the students, schools can still have the most convenient subject combination arrangements, closest to the students' needs and especially have to overcome the difficulties from the school side to implement what is required and necessary for students in the current trend of choosing a training school and choosing a career and in the next 4-5 years," said Ms. Nhiep.
+But if they really think about the students, schools can still have the most convenient subject combination arrangement plans, closest to the students' needs and especially have to overcome the difficulties from the school side to implement what is required and necessary for students in the current trend of choosing training schools and choosing careers and in the next 4-5 years," Ms. Nhiep said.

-Don't be upset if your child likes this job today and another job tomorrow.
-Although their interests are not certain, they show that they are interested.
-You can write down with your child the jobs you are interested in, and that list can change during the three years of study.
+Don’t be upset if your child likes this job today and another tomorrow.
+Although their interests are uncertain, it shows that they are interested.
+You can write down with your child the jobs you are interested in, and that list can change during the three years of school.

 hiệu trưởng - Ảnh 2.